michael-sumner/go-make-things/content/notes/ditching-cable.md

 The rabbit ears are gone.
 Today's antenna's look like mud flaps and can be mounted inside the house.

-I use the [Mohu Leaf 50](http://store.gomohu.com/leaf-50-indoor-amplified-hdtv-antenna.html), because I live out in the boonies and it has a great range.
-You can find them for a lot cheaper on Amazon than on their website.
+I use the [Mohu Leaf 50](http://store.gomohu.com/leaf-50-indoor-amplified-hdtv-antenna.html).
+I live out in the boonies, but I'm on the top of a big hill between two major cities, so I get quite a few channels.

+If you live in a valley or around a lot of trees, your performance may vary.
+They also make a new [65-mile range antenna](http://store.gomohu.com/leaf-glide-indoor-hdtv-antenna.html).

-I mounted mine in the peak of my attic.
+I mounted mine in the peak of my attic for maximum range.
 It just tacks into a stud with a nail.

 ### Tablo

 [Tablo](https://www.tablotv.com/) is an amazing device and service that adds a DVR, TV guide, and streaming service to your digital antenna.

-Wire the coaxial cable from your antenna directly into your tablo, and add your own USB hard drive.
-Tablo connects to your wifi network, and lets you stream your antenna to any of your devices, including your roku, tablets, smart phones, and laptop.
+You wire the coaxial cable from your antenna directly into your Tablo.
+It connects to your wifi network, and lets you stream your antenna to any of your devices, including your Roku, tablets, smart phones, and laptop.

 You can record your favorite shows, and pause and rewind live over-the-air TV.
-For a small monthly fee (or a larger lifetime subscription), Tablo will also add a TV guide feature so you can easily find stuff to watch and record by show title rather than by date and time.
+[For a small monthly fee](https://www.tablotv.com/tv-guide-data-subscriptions/) (or a larger lifetime subscription), Tablo will also add a TV guide feature so you can easily find stuff to watch and record by show title rather than by date and time.

 You can also setup Tablo for off-network access, so you can stream your favorite shows from anywhere.

+I have the (now retired) Table 2-Tuner, which has been replaced by the [Tablo DUAL-LITE](https://www.tablotv.com/products/tablo-dual-lite-ota-dvr/).
+There's also a [Tablo 4-Tuner](https://www.tablotv.com/products/tablo-4-tuner-ota-dvr/).

+You attach your own external hard-drive to stream and record shows.

+#### WTF are tuners?

+A tuner is the hardware inside the Tablo that literally tunes into the right over-the-air frequency for the channel you want to watch.

+Each tuner can only tune in to one channel at a time.

+If you have a two-tuner device, for example, you could watch a show on one channel while recording another.
+Or you could record two channels, but then you wouldn't be able to watch anything other than what's being recorded.

+I find two-tuners more than sufficient for how often we use our Tablo, but if you expect lots of use across lots of TVs, you may want to upgrade to the four-tuner.

 ### A Media Server

 If you use Plex, you need somewhere to store and stream your media files.

-If you've got a desktop computer at home, you can just run it on that and keep your computer on all the time (that's the cheapest option).
-You can also run Plex off a [Western Digital MyCloud Mirror](https://www.wdc.com/products/personal-cloud-storage/my-cloud-mirror-gen2.html) (not the smaller, cheaper MyCloud, which won't load apps).
+If you have a desktop computer at home, you can run it on that and keep your computer on all the time (that's the cheapest option).
+A lot of people use an old MacMini for this.

+ You can also run Plex off a [Western Digital MyCloud Mirror](https://www.wdc.com/products/personal-cloud-storage/my-cloud-mirror-gen2.html) (not the smaller, cheaper MyCloud, which, I learned the hard way, won't load apps).

 ### A Better Router